The best way to travel between Nice and Monaco? The taxi boat.

 Nighttime use cases

-Several scenarios justify a nighttime maritime transfer:
+Several scenarios justify a night sea excursion:

 • Return to Nice after a night at the Monte Carlo Casino